nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 InTrack is a desktop application for Computer Science students to manage their different internship applications.

 InTrack allows users to

 * seamlessly search for and update their various applications, as well as
-* keep track of the relevant timings and deadlines, all through a simple and easy-to-use platform!
+* keep track of the relevant timings and deadlines

+all through a simple and easy-to-use platform!

 InTrack is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you're a Computer Science student who can type fast, InTrack can help you manage your